 The Computer Is a Cheating Bastard: Theodore is extremely blatant about this, especially after he Turns Red.
 Chaining Assault Buster (a Partizan PA) to Tornado Fall (a Sword PA), canceling Tornado Fall with Megid, casting charged Technics and Photon Arts unrealistically fast, and so forth.
 Not to mention that the game officially classifies this weapon as a Wand.
 And when he joins you as a Partner Card, it never does any of this.

 Inverted for any enemy that can use Mirage Escape.
 For players, Mirage Escape has total invulnerability all the way through.
 The computer gets none of that, which makes you wonder why they use it in the first place.
+Zigzagged for the above character, who also suffers from this, but can also use Mirage Escape to fly much farther distances than any player can travel with it.

 Computers Are Fast: The Katana Trainer Room Item minigame on High Score Mode.
 The reaction time required to beat the computer is nearly impossible to the average human.